peteroupc/peteroupc.github.io/randmisc.md

 [^20]: Gleaton, J.U., Lynch, J. D., "Properties of generalized log-logistic families of lifetime distributions", _Journal of Probability and Statistical Science_ 4(1), 2006.

-[^21]: Hosseini, B., Afshari, M., "The Generalized Odd Gamma-G Family of Distributions:  Properties and Application", _Austrian Journal of Statistics_ vol. 47, Feb.
+[^21]: Hosseini, B., Afshari, M., "The Generalized Odd Gamma-G Family of Distributions:  Properties and Applications", _Austrian Journal of Statistics_ vol. 47, Feb.
 2018.

 [^22]: N.H.
 Al Noor and N.K.
 Assi, "Rayleigh-Rayleigh Distribution: Properties and Applications", _Journal of Physics: Conference Series_ 1591, 012038 (2020).
 The underlying Rayleigh distribution uses a parameter _&theta;_ (or _&lambda;_), which is different from _Mathematica_'s parameterization with _&sigma;_ = sqrt(1/_&theta;_<sup>2</sup>) = sqrt(1/_&lambda;_<sup>2</sup>).
 The first Rayleigh distribution uses _&theta;_ and the second, _&lambda;_.